chaoscode/MCPO/README.md

 Important Security Notes:

-Change the default password from "changeme" to a secure password before deployment Update the MCPO_API_KEY from the default "test" value to a strong, unique API key
+Change the default values from "changeme" to a secure value before deployment in the .env file

 Service Ports: